-It’s very similar to the restaurants serving one main dish: they better get it right and Shopify most surely does.
+It’s very similar a restaurant serving one main dish: they better get it right and Shopify most surely does.

-When building your e-shop with Shopify you’ll often catch yourself marveling at the level of detail they have gone to.
-You’ll get answers to questions you haven’t even thought.
+When building your e-shop with Shopify, you may often catch yourself marveling at the level of detail they have gone to.
+You’ll likely get answers to questions you haven’t even thought of.

 Shopify’s flexibility allows you to apply your own branding and digital strategies seamlessly, not posing any hurdles in the process.

-The platform is built in such a way that it has accounted for changes in consumer behaviour.
+The platform is built in such a way that it has accounted for changes in consumer behavior.
 Think of online shopping habits during COVID-19 and the domino of changes for e-commerce companies.

 Shopify’s arsenal of features and capabilities allow you to respond to such scenarios with ease.
-You could have easily been amongst the eCommerce coronavirus success stories, leveraging the power of the platform.
+Using Shopify, you could have easily been amongst the eCommerce coronavirus success stories, leveraging the power of the platform.

 What is WooCommerce?